pascalpp/current-desktop-color/README.md

+# Help wanted

+If you have a Mac with `gh` and Xcode installed and would like to help troubleshoot an API issue I'm having, read on.

 # Get the current desktop fill color

 This is a small CLI app written in Swift to test the `NSWorkspace.shared.desktopImageOptions` API in Mac OS.
 It just reads some settings and prints them to the console.